velartrill/velartrill.github.io/orig/virtual.md

 She swallows hard, and looks up.

 Where Tirshad had been standing is a… woman? unlike anything Seluen has seen outside of sketches and photographs.
-Her skin is black — not the dark skin of a pureblood Rosie, but the jet-black of empty space.
+Her skin is black — not the dark skin of a pureblood robin, but the jet-black of empty space, with nebular patterns of rose and violet shimmering just beneath the surface.
 Her hairs streaks vividly between white and purple; her huge irises are the color of fresh lilac.
 She's wearing a similar garment, though hers is looser and flecked with red and gold.
 And she's… tall.
 Taller than humans should be able to be.

 "Thank you," Seluen says quietly, exhaling.
 "What do you want me to call you?"